bevy-cheatbook/bevy-cheatbook/src/programming/ecs-intro.md

 Of course, when you need specialized behavior only for specific entities (say, player movement, which only applies to the player), that is naturally easy to express, too.

+If you are familiar with database programming, you will feel right at home.
+ECS is conceptually very similar to a lightweight in-memory database.

 [Read more about how to represent your data.][cb::ecs-intro-data]